 - Home-made food items manufactured in facilities without FDA or local health inspector oversight.

-- Any other item prohibited in the State of Texas or the Town of Addison.
+- Any other item prohibited by Texas Furry Fiesta, in the State of Texas or in the City of Dallas.

 - Adult Material is permitted, but it must be censored / obscured to prevent access by minors.